patrickeaton/easy-cli/docs/commands.md

-  aliases?: string[]; // The aliases for the command flags?: CommandOptionObject<TGlobalParams, TParams>; // The flags for the command prompts?: CommandOptionObject<TGlobalParams, TParams>; // The prompts for the command args?: CommandOptionObject<TGlobalParams, TParams>; // The positional arguments for the command skipConfig?: boolean; // Should the command skip loading the configuration file }
+  aliases?: string[]; // The aliases for the command flags?: CommandOptionObject<TGlobalParams, TParams>; // The flags for the command prompts?: CommandOptionObject<TGlobalParams, TParams>; // The prompts for the command validator?: (params: TGlobalParams & TParams) => boolean | Promise<boolean>; // A function to validate the params before running the command, runs before the prompts args?: CommandOptionObject<TGlobalParams, TParams>; // The positional arguments for the command skipConfig?: boolean; // Should the command skip loading the configuration file }